max-Hawkins/heterog-bluefield-dev/README.md

 compute nodes and BlueFields, it's potentially advantageous to have divergent execution paths - meaning the BlueField and host nodes execute different or varying amounts of work.

+### Aside: Determining Execution Hardware from Program

+From within a C/C++ program, there are a number of ways to determine the current execution environment's hardware (specifically traditional host vs BlueField).

+- Architecture
+    - Using `uname -i` or something similar
+    - Not necessarily true

+- Hostname
+    - Using `hostname`
+    - Cluster-specific and fragile

+- Environment Variable Set on Launch
+    - Cluster and hardware agnostic
+    - Pushes burden of appropriate variable setting to user at lunchtime

+- Two Separate Bash Scripts with Explicit Environment Management
+    - More explicit control but more cumbersome

+- PCI Device Presence (*Preferred Method*)
+    - Queries BlueField-specific PCI devices using `lspci -d <vendor>:<device>`
+    - BlueField devices contain PCI bridges that hosts connected to BFs don't have
+    - Mellanox (now NVIDIA) vendor ID: 15b3
+    - BlueField 2 PCI Bridge device ID: 1978
+    - BlueField 3 PCI Bridge device ID: 197b

+We use the hardware architecture approach for the `.bashrc` script above because those changes were explicitly for architecture differences that happened to align along the Host/BF boundary.
+For determining node type from within a program, we'll use the PCI device presence method as it's more robust.
+Look at `hello-bluefield.cpp` for implementation details.

 First, we allocate two nodes then separately compile both versions of the executable.
 Finally, we execute the mpirun command from the BlueField node.